Responsible Conduct of Research - Investigating Complaints Concerning Research Misconduct Procedures

 (f) any Code of Conduct in force for the time being in relation to students of the University.

 In the event of any inconsistency, the provisions in paragraphs (a) and (b) above will prevail over this Procedure, but the provisions in paragraphs (c), (d), (e) and (f) above will not.
-If the alleged research misconduct relates to conduct by a person who is (or was at the relevant time) both a staff member and a student then the Designated Person must decide whether this Procedure or Statute 4.1 - Discipline will apply, taking into account all relevant factors.
+If the alleged research misconduct relates to conduct by a person who is (or was at the relevant time) both a staff member and a student then the Designated Person must decide whether this Procedure or Monash University (Council) Regulations will apply, taking into account all relevant factors.
 In an appropriate case it may be that both apply.

 Unsubstantiated allegations that are defamatory or statements which are made maliciously or vexatiously may result in action against the person making the allegations or statements.
 Further, the person the subject of the defamatory statements could commence legal action for libel.